tayloraswift/swift-png/examples/README.md

 | `PNG.Format.rgba8(palette:fill:)`     | RGBA              | 8         | 8           | core      |
 | `PNG.Format.rgba16(palette:fill:)`    | RGBA              | 16        | 16          | core      |

 The `fill` field specifies a solid background color which some PNG viewers use to display the image.
-Formats that lack a full alpha channel also have a `key` field, which specifies a chroma key.
+Formats that lack a full alpha channel also have a `key` field, which specifies a **chroma key**.
 Most PNG viewers use this chroma key to display transparency for such images.
+Such viewers will display pixels as transparent if they match the chroma key.
 The type of the `fill` and `key` fields varies depending on the color format.
 For example, they are `(r:UInt8, g:UInt8, b:UInt8)` tuples in the `rgb8(palette:fill:key:)` format, and [`Int`](https://developer.apple.com/documentation/swift/int) indices in the `indexed8(palette:fill:)` format.
+(Indexed images do not support chroma keys, because they contain a full alpha channel.)

 Most PNG viewers ignore the `fill` field, and a few ignore the `key` field as well.
 It is common to leave both fields as `nil` to disable this functionality.

 The non-grayscale color formats include a `palette` field.
 Setting it to the empty array `[]` is analogous to setting `fill` or `key` to `nil`.
 For the indexed color formats, a non-empty `palette` is mandatory.
-For the other formats, it is optional (meaning it can be set to `[]`), and furthermore, ignored by almost all PNG clients, since it only specifies a suggested quantization for the image.
+For the other formats, it is optional (meaning it can be set to `[]`), and furthermore, ignored by almost all PNG clients, since it only specifies a suggested [posterization](https://en.wikipedia.org/wiki/Posterization) for the image.

 To create a rectangular image data instance, use the `init(packing:size:layout:metadata:)` initializer.
-This initializer is the inverse of the `unpack(as:)` method used in the [basic decoding](#basic-decoding) tutorial.
+This initializer is the inverse of the `unpack(as:)` method we used in the [basic decoding](#basic-decoding) tutorial.
 Needless to say, the length of the pixel array must equal `size.x * size.y`.
 The `metadata` argument has a default value, which is an empty metadata record.

 ```swift
 let image:PNG.Data.Rectangular  = .init(packing: rgba, size: size, layout: layout.rgb)